ADAST: Attentive Cross-domain EEG-based Sleep Staging Framework with Iterative Self-Training: Experiments

 \subsection{Baselines}

-To assess our proposed ADAST model, we compared it against seven state-of-the-art domain adaptation baselines as follows.
-In particular, Deep CORAL, MDDA and DSAN are discrepancy-based methods, while DANN, ADDA, CDAN, DIRT-T are adversarial-based methods.
+To assess our proposed ADAST model, we compared it against various baselines.
+We first included the Direct Transfer (DT) results of three sleep staging methods.
+These methods are \textbf{DeepSleepNet} \cite{deepsleepnet}; \textbf{SleepEEGNet} \cite{mousavi2019sleepeegnet}; and \textbf{AttnSleep} \cite{attnSleep_paper} (refer to Section \ref{subsec:ssc} for their details).
+In addition, we adopted seven state-of-the-art discrepancy- and adversarial-based domain adaptation (DA) baselines.
+In particular, Deep CORAL, MDDA and DSAN are discrepancy-based methods, while DANN, ADDA, CDAN, and DIRT-T are adversarial-based methods.
+These baselines are summarized as follows.